DiUS/pact-workshop-jvm/README.md

 execute the pact against the running service.
 The second is to write a pact verification test.
 We will be doing both in this step.

 First, we need to 'publish' the pact file from the consumer project.
-For this workshop, we will just copy it over to the provider project.
+For this workshop, we have a `publishWorkshopPact` task in the main project to do this.

 ### Verifying the springboot provider